Reviewing Viemed Healthcare (VMD) and Its Competitors

-Viemed Healthcare (NASDAQ: VMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Viemed Healthcare to related businesses based on the strength of its risk, institutional ownership, profitability, dividends, analyst recommendations, valuation and earnings.
+Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Viemed Healthcare to related businesses based on the strength of its risk, valuation, profitability, institutional ownership, earnings, dividends and analyst recommendations.

 51.1% of Viemed Healthcare shares are held by institutional investors.
-Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
-26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+Comparatively, 44.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
+15.2% of Viemed Healthcare shares are held by company insiders.
+Comparatively, 25.9% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This table compares Viemed Healthcare and its competitors’ net margins, return on equity and return on assets.
+This table compares Viemed Healthcare and its peers’ net margins, return on equity and return on assets.

 |Net Margins